captainrex493/DidIAsk-rs/README.md

 STATUS_PHRASE=-h # Status of the bot
 ```

+### Docker

+Download the provided `docker-compose.yml` file, and open it with your preferred text editor.
+Set the bot prefix to a character (default is `?`), and set the bot token.
+[Don't know how to get a token?](https://www.writebots.com/discord-bot-token/) Don't forget to set the rest of the configuration outlined above.

+Install Docker Compose by following the instructions [here](https://docs.docker.com/compose/install/).

+Start the bot with `docker-compose up -d`, and check to make sure that it's running with `docker ps`.
+If it isn't running, run `docker-compose up` to see debug output, and ensure that you've set all of the proper information in the `docker-compose.yml` file.

+Invite your bot to the server(s) of your choice.
+[Don't know how?](https://discordjs.guide/preparations/adding-your-bot-to-servers.html).

 ## Commands:
 1. Core:
     1. `dia`: Bot comments a stylized "Did I ask?"